 Skip this: The generic Beatles memorabilia shops.
 Overpriced and depressing.

 Do this instead: Walk to the eastern edge and find the anchor from the Lusitania.
 Read the plaque.
-Then look up the Cunard Building and realize this city lost 1,198 people in one torpedo strike—and kept building ships anyway.
+Then look up the Cunard Building and realise this city lost 1,198 people in one torpedo strike—and kept building ships anyway.

-Mid-Morning: Merseyside Maritime Museum
+Merseyside Maritime Museum

-Opening: Tuesday-Sunday, 10:00 AM - 5:00 PM.
+Location: Albert Dock, Liverpool L3 4AQ Opening: Tuesday–Sunday, 10:00 AM – 5:00 PM.
 Free.

 This place doesn't flinch.
 The Titanic exhibition has personal effects recovered from bodies—wallets, spectacles, a child's shoe.
 The Lusitania section is equally unsparing.
 And on the third floor, the International Slavery Museum confronts Liverpool's role in the triangular trade with a directness that British museums usually avoid.

 I spent two hours here and emerged slightly shaken.
 A security guard asked if I was alright.
 "It's heavy stuff," he said, like he sees this daily.
+He does.

 Follow the waterfront north to Pier Head.
 The Three Graces—the Royal Liver Building, Cunard Building, and Port of Liverpool Building—are genuinely spectacular.
 The Liver Building's twin clock towers topped with copper Liver birds (named Bella and Bertie, apparently) dominate the skyline.
 Local legend says if they ever face each other, the city will fall.